mvolkmann/blog/src/rust.md

 Literal floating point values must include a decimal point to avoid being treated as integer values.

-The "unit type" is represents not having a value.
+The "unit type" is represents not having a value, like `void` in other languages.
 It is like an enum with a single variant which is written as `()`.
+It is the return value of functions that do not return a value.
+It is also what the `Result` enum `Ok` variant wraps when there is nothing to return.
-This is sometimes used to take no action in a particular arm of a `match` expression.
+It can also be used to take no action in a particular arm of a `match` expression.

 Rust allows adding methods to any type, even built-in types.